danielwu68/amazon-echo-dot-aux-speaker-switch/README.md

 The last thing is that we need to isolate the circuit of stereo's input indicator and the auto switch circuit.
 Since the auto switch circuit uses Echo Dot's power, it will need to have the common ground with Echo Dot.
 It will be more complicated if we don't separate those circuits, or worse it might cause damage to either the stereo/amplifier, or Echo Dot, or both.

-Here is the schematic of the design:
+Here is the schematic of my initial design:
+* note - there is a simpler design of the circuit (v2) a bit further down

 ![External Speaker Auto Switch Schematic](images/AutoIntSpkSwitch-schematic.png)